 The program's intent is to ensure that graduates are well versed in teaching and trained to conduct peer-reviewed research in leading academic journals.
 MTSU's program has a more extensive teaching component than many other doctoral programs in economics.
 For example, our program incorporates as part of the required curriculum a semester-long course in undergraduate teaching methods.
 After completion of this course, students go on to teach independent sections of economic principles for up to four semesters.
 On the research front, students are strongly encouraged early on in their program to participate in joint projects with the faculty.
 Consequently, it is not uncommon for our students to have co-authored publications by the time they graduate.

-The Ph.D. program offers fields of study in labor economics and monetary economics.
-The labor economics field encompasses a variety of topics in applied microeconomics.
-A large portion of those are traditional labor topics such as employment, wages and compensation, unemployment, labor relations, and discrimination.
-The field also integrates material from related areas such as health economics and demography.
-The monetary economics field emphasizes the development of computational tools used to solve and estimate modern quantitative business cycle models.
-The focus is primarily on the study of macroeconomic fluctuations and the analysis of optimal monetary policy.
+The Ph.D. program currently offers fields of study in labor economics and industrial organization and encompasses a variety of topics in applied microeconomics.
+The labor field covers techniques for evaluating standard labor topics such as wages, unemployment, human capital, and discrimination and integrates material from related areas such as health economics, and demography.
+The industrial organization field emphasizes the development of computational tools used to solve and estimate modern models of firm strategy and market structure.
 Students entering the Ph.D. program in economics must hold a baccalaureate degree.

 Students entering with a baccalaureate degree are required to complete a minimum of 64 semester hours, including a minimum of 51 hours of formal coursework, a one-credit hour economics workshop (two presentations), and 12 hours of dissertation research.
 Of the total 64 hours, 43 hours must be at the 7000 level.
 Up to 12 semester hours of formal coursework may be applied toward the minimum of 51 hours of formal coursework for students entering with a Master of Arts in economics.